BorisovaMariia/file_functions/README.md

 - change symbols in file name, example: Vit_3 -> Vit-3
 - copy files in new folders with list folders names and list 'folder file'
+- copy files with or without subfolders to another directory